Twist333d/chainlit-gemini/README.md

 ## 🌍 Usage

-After starting the application, navigate to the provided local URL in your web browser to begin chatting with the AI assistant.
-Enjoy your journey into conversational AI! 🌟
+After starting the application, navigate to the provided local URL in your web browser to begin chatting with the Gemini.

 ## 📄 Code Structure